cksystemsteaching/selfie/book.md

 makes the CPU *decrement* register `sp` by 8.
 Making the CPU *increment* a register is of course also possible using positive immediate values.
 Copying, incrementing, and decrementing registers is often needed and done using `addi` but it could also be done by other instructions.
 Initialization, however, requires `addi` and register `zero` which is why `addi` is introduced in the initialization section.

-Here is the general specification of the `addi` instruction:
+Here is the specification of the `addi` instruction taken from the official RISC-V ISA:

 `addi rd,rs1,imm`: `rd = rs1 + imm; pc = pc + 4` with `-2^11 <= imm < 2^11`